dotintegral/munchkindb/README.md

 - Import all the data from the data repository: `php app/console nrdb:import:std path_to_json_repository`
 - [Configure your web server with the correct DocumentRoot](http://symfony.com/doc/current/cookbook/configuration/web_server_configuration.html).
 Alternatively, [use PHP's built-in Web Server](http://symfony.com/doc/current/cookbook/web_server/built_in.html).
 Set your DocumentRoot to `munchkindb/web`
 - Point your browser to `/app_dev.php`

+## Or using Docker

+### Prerequisite

+-  You need to have Docker installed

+### Installing

+If you have Unix based OS, you can use scripts provided inside the `docker` directory.
+Go to this directory and type:

+- `./build.sh` - builds the docker image called `munchkin-server`
+- `./run.sh` - starts 3 containers linked together:
+  - `mdb-db` - mysql database container
+  - `mdb-admin` - phpmyadmin instance on port 3872 (get it?)
+  - `mdb-server` - container with apache and PHP, prebuild with composer's dependencies, running on port 3011
+- `./init.sh` - initializes database

+Logs are available via `docker logs mdb-server`.

 ## How to add card images